-For apprenticeships at level 3, the relevant apprenticeships are Boatbuilder (accelerated) and Composites Technician (accelerated).
+For apprenticeships at level 3, the relevant apprenticeship is Boatbuilder (accelerated).
+The Composites Technician (accelerated) apprenticeship is now revised.
+Further information will be added once the revisions are finalised.
 Other level 3 apprenticeships include Motor Vehicle Service & Maintenance Technician (Light Vehicle).